An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: Theoretical Analysis

-\begin{remark} We note upfront that the conditions given in Assumptions~\ref{ass.stoch_g} and \ref{ass.stoch_linear_system_old} are not implementable in our stochastic setting, as the right-hand-side of the inequalities depend on deterministic quantities.
-That being said, we use these assumptions as this allows us to gain insights into the errors permitted in the algorithm while still retaining strong convergence guarantees, and will guide the development of our practical algorithm.
-An important choice in conditions \eqref{eq.norm_cond_stoch}--\eqref{eq.inexact_stoch_old} is the (deterministic) model reduction function \eqref{eq.model_reduction} on the right-hand-side of the inequality.
+\begin{remark} We note upfront that the conditions given in Conditions~\ref{ass.stoch_g} and \ref{ass.stoch_linear_system_old} are not implementable in our stochastic setting, as the right-hand-side of the inequalities depend on deterministic quantities.
+That being said, we use these conditions as this allows us to gain insights into the errors permitted in the algorithm while still retaining strong convergence guarantees, and will guide the development of our practical algorithm.
+An important choice in conditions \eqref{eq.norm_cond_stoch}--\eqref{eq.inexact_stoch_old} is the (deterministic) model reduction function \eqref{eq.model_reduction} on the right-hand-side of the inequalities.
 As we show in the analysis, and similar to \cite{BeraCurtRobiZhou21,BeraCurtOneiRobi21,CurtRobiZhou21}, we use this quantity as a proxy of convergence, and as such it is an appropriate measure of the accuracy in the gradient approximations.
 Another interesting question pertains to the analogue of \eqref{eq.norm_cond_stoch} in the unconstrained setting, i.e., no equality constraints.
 One can show that for appropriately chosen constants $\theta_1$ and $\beta$, in the unconstrained setting \eqref{eq.norm_cond_stoch} is the well-known ``norm'' condition (in expectation) \cite{carter1991global,ByrdChinNoceWu12}.
 With regards to \eqref{eq.inexact_stoch_old}, under Assumption~\ref{ass.residual} the inequality is well-defined.
 Finally, we emphasize that the constants $\beta$ and $\sigma$ are the same constants that appear in Algorithm~\ref{alg.adaptiveSQP} and that are used in the step size selection.
-Thus, the gradient accuracy, linear system solves and the step size selection are inherently connected.
-The precise permissible ranges of the constants in Assumptions~\ref{ass.stoch_g} and \ref{ass.stoch_linear_system_old} are made explicit in subsequent lemmas and theorems. \end{remark}
+Thus, the gradient accuracy, the accuracy in the solution of the linear system~\eqref{eq.system} and the step size selection are inherently connected.
+The precise permissible ranges of the constants in Conditions~\ref{ass.stoch_g} and \ref{ass.stoch_linear_system_old} are made explicit in subsequent lemmas and theorems. \end{remark}

+Next we introduce a technical condition required for the analysis.
+Specifically, the condition allows us to establish an integral and useful upper bound for the difference between the stochastic and deterministic \change{merit parameter values}, and as a result is of vital importance in establishing complexity result.